Prasoon-kushwaha/SCHOOL-ATTENDANCE-SYSTEM-Python-_GUI/README.md

 Libraries or not.

 ======================================================================
-About Project :
+## About Project :

-Python library Used  :-
+###Python library Used  :-
- Tkinter
+* Tkinter
- Mysql.connector
+* Mysql.connector
- Python Imaging Library ( Pillow / PIL)
+* Python Imaging Library ( Pillow / PIL)
- Datetime
+* Datetime

-Ideas About Project
+## Ideas About Project
- Making GUI using Tkinter.
+* Making GUI using Tkinter.
- Executing MySQL command in background using mysql.connector in backend while clicking buttons.
+* Executing MySQL command in background using mysql.connector in backend while clicking buttons.
- Creating a module containing functions to excuse different required operation in UI.
+* Creating a module containing functions to excuse different required operation in UI.
 Ex getting today’s date , sql query etc.
- To modernize the UI, using PIL (Python Imaging Library) to use image in place of text in tkinter button.
+* To modernize the UI, using PIL (Python Imaging Library) to use image in place of text in tkinter button.
- Creating a setup.py to create all required database & table required to run during setup ⌚ only
+* Creating a setup.py to create all required database & table required to run during setup ⌚ only